-Mr. James Mathew Fong, aged 48, is a partner of Bird & Bird, one of the largest international law firms in Hong Kong.
+Mr. James Mathew Fong, aged 49, is a partner of Bird & Bird, one of the largest international law firms in Hong Kong.
 He obtained a Bachelor of Laws degree from The University of Hong Kong and is a member of The Law Society of Hong Kong.
 During his more than 20 years of legal career, Mr. Fong has been advising listed issuers and investment banks clients on capital markets, merger & acquisition and corporate governance matters.
 He also serves in a number of statutory bodies and committees in Hong Kong.
 He is currently a member of the Private Columbaria Licensing Board, the Chairman of Appeal Board established under the Urban Renewal Authority Ordinance.
-He is also a member of the Panel of Advisors on Building Management Disputes, the Appeal Board Panel of Hong Kong Housing Authority and a member of the Equal Opportunities Commission.
+He is also a member of the Panel of Advisors on Building Management Disputes, a member of the Equal Opportunities Commission and a member of Council of Human Reproductive Technology.
 Mr. Fong is currently an independent non-executive director of another public company listed on The Stock Exchange of Hong Kong Limited, Kwoon Chung Bus Holdings Limited.
 He was appointed as an Independent Non-Executive Director on 19 June 2020.